 Species of Thailand

-The pen-tailed treeshrew (Ptilocercus lowii) is a treeshrew species of the Ptilocercidae family, and is the only species in the genus Ptilocercus.
-All other treeshrews are grouped in the Tupaiidae family.
-It is native to southern Thailand, the Malay Peninsular, Borneo and some Indonesian islands.
+The pen-tailed treeshrew (Ptilocercus lowii) is a treeshrew of the family Ptilocercidae native to southern Thailand, the Malay Peninsula, Borneo, and some Indonesian islands.

-The pen-tailed treeshrew is the only known wild mammal that chronically (i.e., not just occasionally) consumes alcohol.
-A study of the treeshrew in Malaysia found that it spends several hours consuming the equivalent of 10 to 12 glasses of wine with an alcohol content of up to 3.8% every night drinking naturally fermented nectar of the bertam palm.
+Pen-tailed treeshrews studied in Malaysia spent several hours per night consuming naturally fermented nectar of the bertam palm.
 This nectar contains one of the highest alcohol concentrations of all natural foods.
-Pen-tailed treeshrews frequently consume large amounts of this nectar while showing no signs of intoxication.
-Measurements of a biomarker of ethanol breakdown suggest that they may be metabolizing it by a pathway that is not used as heavily by humans, a fellow member of the grandorder of mammals Euarchonta.
-Since pen-tailed treeshrews are considered a primitive ancestor for all treeshrews and primates, the ability to ingest high amounts of alcohol is hypothesized to have been an evolutionary adaptation in the phylogenic tree.
-However, it is unclear how the pen-tailed treeshrews benefit from this alcohol ingestion or what consequences of consistent high blood alcohol content might factor into their physiology.
+The pen-tailed treeshrews did not show any signs of intoxication, although they frequently consumed large amounts of this nectar, equivalent of 10–12 glasses of wine adjusted to body weight with an alcohol content up to 3.8%.
+Measurements of a biomarker of alcohol dehydrogenase suggest that they may be metabolizing it by a pathway that is not used as heavily by humans.
+Their ability to ingest high amounts of alcohol is hypothesized to have been an evolutionary adaptation.
+How pen-tailed treeshrews benefit from this alcohol ingestion or what consequences of consistent high blood alcohol content might factor into their physiology is unclear.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.